Accessible Technology Initiative

 This CSU site provides information and training materials for Faculty who create instructional materials for students.

-Faculty may wish to use this Accessible Syllabus Template (.doc) when creating or updating course outlines.
+Faculty may wish to use this updated Accessible Syllabus Template (.docx) when creating or updating course outlines.

 Justice Moreno Video